mativs/fisotope/README.md

           proident, sunt in culpa qui officia deserunt mollit anim id est laborum.</p>
     </li>

-By only setting this values you can now filter your cards by using, for example the following url that filter by the tag 'foo'
+By only setting this values you can now filter your cards by using, for example the following url that filter by the tag 'sports'

     #tags_cats=.sports.